Andzelmas/smp_groovebox/README.md

 ### Installing
 ### Dependencies: jack2, libsndfile, json-c, lilv, ncurses
+If build folder or smp_conf.json inside of it does not exist:

 mkdir build in the smp_groovebox folder.
 Copy the smp_conf.json file to the build folder.